Michigan Matters: Tigers Legend Willie Horton on Career, Motor City & Overcoming COVID

 Then, the roundtable of Rochester Hills Mayor Bryan Barnett, Peter Bhatia, Editor and Vice President of Detroit Free Press, and Michael Patrick Shiels, host of “The Big Show,” appear to talk about politics, the massive water main break in Metro Detroit, and more.

-The roundtable also talks about the Inflation Reduction Act signed by Biden into law this week, and also the water main break in Metro Detroit and more.MORE NEWS: Former Educator At Wayne, Genesee Schools Charged In Sexual Assault Investigation
+The roundtable also talks about the Inflation Reduction Act signed by Biden into law this week, and also the water main break in Metro Detroit and more.MORE NEWS: Detroit Youth Choir Calls For More Action On Gun Violence In Newly Released Video

 Watch Michigan Matters, Sunday at 8am on CBS 62